• Skip to primary navigation

 Expert Tips

-• Juicing: Press and roll the orange over your kitchen counter before squeezing it.
-The pressure of rolling it breaks down the cell walls of the fruit, making it easier for the juice to flow out.
-You can also try heat your orange in the microwave for 10-20 seconds - this will help it release more fresh orange juice.
+• Easier Juicing: Press and roll the orange over your kitchen counter before squeezing it.
+The pressure of rolling it breaks down the cell walls of the fruit so it's easier to juice.
+Another option is microwaving your orange for 10-20 seconds to help it release more fresh orange juice.

-• Testing for doneness: While baking time is a guide, to test for doneness of sweet orange bread, insert a wooden toothpick into center of the loaf.
+To test for doneness of a quick bread, insert a wooden toothpick into center of the orange loaf cake.
 If the toothpick comes out clean the quick bread is done.
 You can also gently touch the top of the bread.
 If it springs back, it is done.
-If it leaves and indent, it needs more time.
+If it leaves an indent in the top of the loaf, it needs more time.
 Alternately, you can use a thermometer to check the internal temperature.
 The center should be 210 degrees when it is cooked thru.

-Orange bread sliced, and laid on a wire cooling rack.
-There are small bowls of zest and rosemary to the side.
+Orange bread sliced and laid on a wire cooling rack with small bowls of zest and rosemary to the side.

 • Chocolate Zucchini Cake